 - TMDSAS three top meaningful activities entries (500 characters with spaces each)

 TMDSAS Personal Statement

 The TMDSAS personal statement is one of the most important pieces of your medical school application.

 The TMDSAS personal statement prompt is as follows:

 Explain your motivation to seek a career in medicine.
 Be sure to include the value of your experiences that prepare you to be a physician.

 This TMDSAS prompt is very similar to the AMCAS personal statement prompt.
-You are allowed 5000 characters with spaces to write your TMDSAS personal statement whereas the limit for AMCAS is 5300 characters with space.
+The TMDSAS personal statement character limit is 5000 characters with spaces whereas the limit for AMCAS is 5300 characters with spaces.
 Most students use the same essay (with very minor modifications, if necessary) for both application systems.

 TMDSAS Personal Characteristics Essay

 Essay Prompt: Learning from others is enhanced in educational settings that include individuals from diverse backgrounds and experiences.
 Please describe your personal characteristics (background, talents, skills, etc.) or experiences that would add to the educational experience of others.